MicrosoftDocs/xamarin-docs/docs/ios/platform/textkit.md

 ms.date: 03/19/2017
 ---

-# Text Kit
+# TextKit in Xamarin.iOS

-Text Kit is a new API that offers powerful text layout and rendering features.
-It is built on top of the low level Core Text framework, but is much easier to use than Core Text.
+TextKit is a new API that offers powerful text layout and rendering features.
+It is built on top of the low-level Core Text framework, but is much easier to use than Core Text.

-To make the features of Text Kit available to standard controls, several iOS text controls have been re-implemented to use Text Kit, including:
+To make the features of TextKit available to standard controls, several iOS text controls have been re-implemented to use TextKit, including:

 -  UITextView
 -  UITextField
 -  UILabel

 ## Architecture

-Text Kit provides a layered architecture that separates the text storage from the layout and display, including the following classes:
+TextKit provides a layered architecture that separates the text storage from the layout and display, including the following classes:

 -  `NSTextContainer` – Provides the coordinate system and geometry that is used to layout text.
 -  `NSLayoutManager` – Lays out text by turning text into glyphs.